Don’t Give Up South Africa

 Written by Han on 8 Aug 2020

-We are living in times in where giving up on God, life and each other happen more and more.
+We live in times where giving up on God, life, and each other happens more and more.
 However, we want to say, “South Africa, don’t give up.”
 Below is a story from the Bible when God’s people went through incredible hardship.

-This guy is one of the people who returned to bad circumstances in Palestine after being in exile in Babel for 70 years.
+This guy returned to dire circumstances in Palestine after being in exile in Babel for 70 years.
 He has to face drought, poverty and hard work to rebuild the land.
 Perhaps the farmer wondered.

 Will there be a harvest?
 Will there be a future?

 We can identify with him.
-The country we love and walk through every day doesn’t look good either.
+Unfortunately, the country we love and walk through every day doesn’t look good either.
 People are attacked and murdered; children are neglected and abused.
 Poor leadership and poor service delivery hurt communities.
 South Africa’s crime statistics paint a bleak picture.